rupeshs/fastsdcpu/Readme.md

 To use GGUF model use web UI and select GGUF mode.

-Tested on Windows, it should work on Linux.
+Tested on Windows and Linux.

 :exclamation: Main advantage here we reduced minimum system RAM required for Flux workflow to around __12 GB__.